tqch/tqch.github.io/cv.md

 *Data Analyst*

-- Surveyed on the users’ from 1098 families by questionnaires about online education platforms and com- pleted the EDA;
+- Surveyed on the users’ from 1098 families by questionnaires about online education platforms and completed the EDA;
 - Built a Logistic Regression model to predict the customers’ willingness to pay for the education programs with respect to family information and program format.

 ## :gear: Skills